Theplayer592/Web-Audio-API-DAW/README.md

 # Web-Audio-API-DAW
-The current version is v0.0.2
+The current version is v0.0.2 ("Pre-alpha")